AdrianAntico/AutoQuant/README.md

 5. Dichotomize categorical variables (for <code>AutoXGBoostRegression()</code>) and save the factor levels for scoring in a way that guarentees consistency across training, validation, and test data sets, utilizing the <code>DummifyDT()</code> function
 6. Save the final modeling column names for reference
 7. Handles the data conversion to the appropriate modeling type, such as CatBoost, H2O, and XGBoost
-8. Build out a random hyperparameter set for a random grid search for model grid tuning (which includes the default model hyperparameters) if you choose to run a grid tune
+8. Multi-armed bandit hyperparameter tuning using randomized probability matching, if you choose to grid tune
 9. Loop through the grid-tuning process, building N models
 10. Collect the evaluation metrics for each grid tune run
 11. Identify the best model of the set of models built in the grid tuning search